panosale/PythonLearningGR/README.md

 * When and Why to Use := Over = in Python: https://towardsdatascience.com/when-and-why-to-use-over-in-python-b91168875453 or [HERE](https://github.com/panosale/PythonLearningGR/files/7175375/When.and.Why.to.Use.-.Over.in.Python.-.by.Andre.Ye.-.Towards.Data.Science.pdf)

-* Programming language Python is a big hit for machine learning.
-But now it needs to change: https://www.zdnet.com/google-amp/article/programming-language-python-is-a-big-hit-for-machine-learning-but-now-it-needs-to-change/

 * Top 12 Python Developer Skills You Must Need to Know: https://towardsdatascience.com/top-12-python-developer-skills-you-must-need-to-know-9e2b6c7fc6c

 * Methods in Python – A Key Concept of Object Oriented Programming: https://www.analyticsvidhya.com/blog/2020/11/basic-concepts-object-oriented-programming-types-methods-python/